-Ms. Testa explained that the second grant, the Social Entrepreneurs for Economic Development (SEED) Grant, supports the entrepreneurship of immigrant and limited English proficient individuals through two grant programs: the Entrepreneurship Program, which provides entrepreneurial training, micro-grants, and technical assistance to aid in the formation of new small businesses; and the Demonstration Project, which provides entrepreneurial training, micro-grants.
+Ms. Testa explained that the second grant, the Social Entrepreneurs for Economic Development (SEED) Grant, supports the entrepreneurship of immigrant and limited English proficient individuals through two grant programs: the Entrepreneurship Program, which provides entrepreneurial training, micro-grants, and technical assistance to aid in the formation of new small businesses; and the Demonstration Project, which provides entrepreneurial training, micro-grants, and technical assistance to aid in the formation of new worker-owned cooperatives.